Peripli/specification/api.md

 | id* | string | Identifier of the service broker.
 MUST be a non-empty string. |
 | catalog* | object | Contains the broker catalog. |

+\* Fields with an asterisk are REQUIRED.

 ##### Catalog Object

 | Field | Type | Description |
 | --- | --- | --- |
 | services* | array-of-service-objects | Schema of service objects defined below.
 MAY be empty. |

+\* Fields with an asterisk are REQUIRED.

 ##### Services Object